 Epilepsy affects all age groups but is most common in the very young and the very old.
 The risk is highest in children under the age of 2 and in older adults over age 65.
 In infants and toddlers, prenatal factors and birth delivery problems are associated with epilepsy risk.

 In children age 10 and younger, generalized seizures are more common.
-In older children, partial seizures are more common.
+In older children, focal seizures are more common.